Halfway Houses in Virginia, MN

 Services provided:

-• Intensive outpatient treatment services, regular outpatient treatment and long term rehab
+• Outpatient rehabilitation, intensive outpatient treatment services and long term residential rehab

 Thunderbird/wren House - 66.7 miles from Virginia, MN

-Thunderbird/wren House is a sober living house in Duluth, MN, 55808 zip code.
+Thunderbird/wren House is a halfway house in Duluth, Minnesota, 55808 zip code.

 Address: 9302 Idaho Street, Duluth, MN 55808 in Saint Louis County